TaskRabbit Review: Is It a Good Way To Make Money?

 TaskRabbit generates its revenue through a service fee that’s charged to clients only.
 This means the service fee won’t affect your earnings, so you’ll take home 100% of your rate plus any tips you earn.
 There’s no fee taken out of any reimbursements that a Tasker may get, such as for paying for something while running errands.

 Taskers set their own rates, but if you want to get any tasks, then you’ll have to look at the going rate for that service.
 If you charge $200 an hour for work other Taskers do for $50 and you don’t have any reviews, it’s unlikely you’ll get any takers.

 Average rates usually depend on the service and the location.
-Near Denver, for example, the average hourly rate for assembling furniture is $40, the average for helping people move is $50 and the average for waiting in line is $30.
-In Baltimore, the averages are $36 for furniture assembly, $40 for helping people move and $20 for waiting in line.
+Near Denver, for example, the average hourly rate for assembling furniture is $39 per hour, the average for full-service help moving is $47 per hour and the average for waiting in line is $23 per hour.
+In Baltimore, the averages are $37 per hour for furniture assembly, $38 per hour for full-service help moving and $24 per hour for waiting in line.

-In short, how much Taskers make can vary wildly, but TaskRabbit isn’t a race to the bottom like some other platforms.
+In short, how much Taskers make can vary, but TaskRabbit isn’t a race to the bottom like some other platforms.
 While only having the option to charge hourly does lower the potential ceiling, TaskRabbit rates are still higher than the starting hourly wage of a pizza delivery driver.

 Ways To Earn Money on TaskRabbit

 There are about 200 different tasks for you to choose from.
 Most of the tasks are in person, so location is important, but some are virtual.
 In-person tasks can be almost any service you can think of.
 People need someone to assemble furniture, perform handyman tasks, deliver or pick up items, organize closets and clean.

 The most popular of the virtual tasks are things related to virtual assistant duties, but there is also research, writing and office administration work.